antscher/Project_calendar_rooms/code_esp32/main/README.md

 - See Hardware/README.md for detailed specifications

 ### 3. Software Dependencies
+Install this librairies if needed
-- Arduino IDE with ESP32 board support (ESP32 S2 Dev kit) (tested v3.2.0)
+- Arduino IDE with ESP32 by espressif in the board manage (especially ESP32 S2 Dev Module) (tested v3.2.0)
 - Required Libraries:
   - PubSubClient (tested v2.8)
   - WiFi (built in)